 “A downside is that it doesn’t have a timer, so there have been a couple of occasions when I’ve gone to sleep with the heat turned up high and forgotten to turn it off, resulting in a rude, sweaty awakening a short time later.

-“You can feel some of the wires through the blanket but we have thick flannelette sheets on the bed at the moment, so it’s still pretty cushy.
-The tangle of cords that have now appeared beside our bed aren’t exactly aesthetically pleasing but it’s a price I’m willing to pay.Ìý
+“You can feel some of the wires through the blanket but when we have thick flannelette sheets on the bed it’s still pretty cushy.
+The tangle of cords that have now appeared beside our bed aren’t exactly aesthetically pleasing but it’s a price I’m willing to pay.

 The controls and buttons do feel quite light and flimsy compared to the controls of other blankets we looked at